mepto/p4/readme.md

 ### Navigation
 Use numbers as indicated in the menu(s) displayed in the application to navigate and create items, update items or print reports.

+## Generate flake8 report

+pre-commit and its hooks made sure flake8 errors were caught before each commit was made.
+A report certifying the flake8 compliance can be generated from the terminal.
+In the terminal, launch the flake8 command and specify the format (html) as well as the name of the directory to create and/or in which to store the report.

+`flake8 --format=html --htmldir=_flake-report`